 – prepare to handle the subsequent distress traffic by setting watch on radiotelephony and, if the “mode of subsequent communication” signal in the received distress alert indicates teleprinter, also on NBDP, if the coast station is fitted with NBDP.
 In both cases, the radiotelephone and NBDP frequencies should be those associated with the frequency on which the distress alert was received (on MF 2 182 kHz for radiotelephony and 2 174.5 kHz for NBDP, on VHF 156.8 MHz/channel 16 for radiotelephony; there is no frequency for NBDP on VHF).

-1.3 Transmission of a DSC distress relay call
+1.3 Transmission of a digital selective calling distress alert relay

-Coast stations shall initiate and transmit a distress relay call in any of the following cases:
+Coast stations shall initiate and transmit a distress alert relay in any of the following cases:

 – when the distress of the mobile unit has been notified to the coast station by other means and a broadcast alert to shipping is required by the RCC; and